 Jul 18, 2013 — Adelle Waldman's debut novel, The Love Affairs of Nathaniel P., recounts a relationship's demise from the perspective of Nate, a young writer-type.
 Reviewer Lidia Jean Kott says Waldman is most incisive, however, when she gets out of Nate's head and comments about life in New York and class privilege.

 Apr 5, 2013 — Debuting at No. 4, Z imagines the life of Jazz Age celebrity Zelda Fitzgerald.

-Mar 26, 2013 — Kristopher Jansma's hyper-inventive debut novel The Unchangeable Spots of Leopards explores the blurred boundary between truth and lies in a writer's life.
-Reviewer Heller McAlpin says the book "reaches a dizzying complexity that borders on the tiresome."
+Mar 26, 2013 — Kristopher Jansma's debut novel is a hypercomplex meditation on the boundary between truth and lies.
+Heller McAlpin says the book "reaches a dizzying complexity that borders on the tiresome."